poulson/Clique/doc/source/symbolic/nested_dissection.rst

-   acceptable leaf node size for nested dissection, the `numDistSeps` and `numSeqSeps` variables respectively determine how many distributed and sequential separators should be tried for each bisection, and `storeFactRecvIndices` determines whether or not to store information needed for the redistributions which occur in the subsequent numerical factorization
+   acceptable leaf node size for nested dissection, the `numDistSeps` and `numSeqSeps` variables respectively determine how many distributed and sequential separators should be tried for each bisection, and `storeFactRecvInd` determines whether or not to store information needed for the redistributions which occur in the subsequent numerical factorization